samson-16/yenetacode/README.md

 ## NB

 If you are using a different technology you can use your own folder structure.
-This template is optional.
+But if you are using JavaScript, use one of the provided project templates.
+- Use app project template, if you plan to work with vanilla javascript
+- Use api project template, if you plan to work with Nodejs

 ## Folder Structure